Deesen/YAMS/README.md

 - Extensions for Ditto, Wayfinder, Jot and eForm.
 - Possible to create custom multilingual template variables.

-2. Pre-requisites
+2\.
+Pre-requisites
 -----------------

-YAMS has been developed on MODx v0.9.6.3 and with PHP >= 5.2.6-3.
+YAMS has been developed on MODx v0.9.6.3+ and EVO 1.3+, with PHP >= 5.2.6-3.
 It will not work on servers running PHP 4.

 ManagerManager is not required for YAMS to function, but is recommended.
 YAMS can use ManagerManager to hide redundant document variables and organise the language fields in the document view.

-3. Upgrade/Update Instructions
+3\.
+Upgrade/Update Instructions
 ------------------------------

 To upgrade/update from a previous version do the following: